-I have been itching…itching to update a few things in my kitchen.
+I have been itching…itching to update a few things in my kitchen – mostly to update a brass light fixture that hangs over my table.
 I have put most of my plans for this room on hold, but I need a few small projects to do in between the bigger ones that I still have to tackle in my studioffice.
 I figured why not start.
 This is a simple spray paint transformation to the light that hangs above my kitchen table.

 Here is my inspiration photo.
 I love these lights.
 They are simple and classic, yet a bit unique.
 The light fixture in my kitchen is not quite the same, but I knew I could spray paint the brass on mine white to start giving my kitchen the light and airy feel I am after.

 When I decorated this kitchen, shiny brass was popular.
 I like the warmth of gold over silver, bronze, or black, but a muted gold – not shiny anymore.
 I want to add more white with color pops and less black to the room.
 The chairs around the table have a history.
 They were green when I bought them, then I glazed them yellow – then I sprayed them black about 6 years ago.
 Each transformation lasted a few years until I tired of it or they looked beat up.
 I am not sure what color they will be next, but I will make my decision soon.

 The hardest part of the project was taking the light down and putting it back up.
 I asked my hubby to do that.
 He had in down it a few minutes.

 I was going to spray paint it outside since I have been banned from spray painting in the garage since I unintentionally spray painted our cars, but I didn’t want any bugs to land on it while it dried as well as it looked like rain.
 I ended up setting up a spray booth in my basement using a big box I got in the dumpster behind my local dollar store.
 (They always have nice clean boxes).
 I have been a little too cavalier in my spray painting ways –no more over-spray on surrounding objects – like cars.
 Back to good spray painting practices.